mike-school-projects/reading-notes/401/class-01.md

 401 is going to be tough.
 Suck it up.

+Need to keep up with all the readings and not fall behind.

+Need to seek out TA help if I get stuck.

 ## Beginners Guide to Big O

 Big O describes execution time or space required by an algorithm as a function of size.